RokoVarano/Newsweek-clone/README.md

 ## ** For Mobile **
 ![Tablet](./assets/mobile.png)

-The purpose of these project is to create a similar looking website to the Newsweek using the Bootstrap framework for HTML.
+The purpose of these project is to create a similar looking website to the Newsweek using the Bootstrap framework for CSS.

 ## BUILT WITH